oravus/vpr-workshop/index.md

 The workshop will provide substantial prizes in the following categories:

-- Best Presentation/Poster Award: the overall best presented paper/poster at the workshop
+- Best & Second-Best Paper Presentation Award, given to the student presenters at the spotlight sessions.
-- Best Student Presentation: the best student-led paper presented at the workshop
+- Best & Second-Best Poster Presentation Award, given to the student presenters at the poster sessions.
+- Top-3 impactful open-source contributions, which successfully enabled new entrants, supported existing top libraries, or provided a better understanding of localization literature.
+- Top-3 impactful research communications, through blog articles, videos, memes, polls, or Twitter threads, that explained concepts related to localization.
+- Most engaging speaker amongst our invited speakers
+- Most active participant, actively engaging throughout the workshop event

 ## Workshop Outcomes